dtchepak/davesquared.net/source/_posts/2012-02-19-goals-for-devs.markdown

 ## Goals are important

-I believe goals are very important.
-They have the potential to help us focus, prioritise, avoid wasting energy, make the most of opportunities we have and, when we reach them, give us a feeling of achievement and growth, along with the happiness that brings.
+Goals have the potential to motivate us, help us focus, get into a [flow](http://en.wikipedia.org/wiki/Flow_(psychology), avoid wasting energy, make the most of opportunities we have and, when we reach them, give us a feeling of achievement and growth, along with the happiness that brings.

 Many (if not all) of the people I know that I consider really successful are very goal-oriented.
 They know what they want to achieve and have the skill, self-confidence, and drive to make it happen.
 For them it seems to come naturally, but I think it is an approach that can be learned and adopted by anyone, irrespective of personality.
 It's simply a matter of choosing the right goals; ones that inspire and provide both feedback on progress and a feeling of achievement on meeting them.